 Students are enrolled in classes according to IELTS level, where they study general English and IELTS preparation.
-All students receive five hours of English every week.
-Students are enrolled in English until they reach at least IELTS 6.0, with no element below 5.5, as this is the level required by most undergraduate degrees in creative and performing arts disciplines.
+Students are enrolled in five hours of English classes each week until they reach at least IELTS 6.0, with no element below 5.5, as this is the level required by most undergraduate degrees in creative and performing arts disciplines.
 If they want to improve their English further, students can choose to remain in English classes after they reach the minimum required IELTS grade.

-CSVPA also provides an Academic English Programme for students aiming to study on a Foundation Pathways programme.
+CSVPA also provides an Academic English Programme for students aiming to study on a Foundation or Extended Diploma programme.
 These students follow a rigorous programme of general English and IELTS preparation for 20 hours per week.